 About Our Team

-Sariah Hopkins: is our Executive Director, and Owner of our Cottontown Training Center.
+Sariah Hopkins: is our Executive Director and heads the Board of Directors, she is the owner of our Cottontown Training Center.
 This facility includes 14 stalls, The Rogers Group Outdoor Arena, an indoor training arena, and provides an event space for Safe Harbor events as well.
 She has loved horses her entire life and rode for the first time on the King Ranch in Texas when she was 14 years old.
 However, she spent most of her life away from horses, living in bigger cities like Chicago and New York.
 When she moved to Gallatin, she re-connected with her farmgirl roots and quickly got involved with equine rescue; with a passion to learn all she could about proper rehabilitation, guided by AAEP principles.
 She has pursued lessons in equine training and riding for the past several years.
 Sariah balances rescue with work as a Chief Financial Officer in the private sector, and utilizes her business acumen for development and best practices in the non-profit environment.
 Sariah holds certification in Equine Nutrition from the University of Edinburgh, Royal School of Veterinary Medicine.

 Benjamin Fillmore: Is our Director of Technology.
 Benjamin has extensive experience in systems design and technology and has worked with corporations in the public and private sector; including those requiring high end government clearance.
 Benjamin guides us on all things database and technology related and is a voting member of our board of directors.